Nashad: Early life and career

 In 1948, he also composed songs for film Toote Taare (1948) as Shaukat Dehalvi.
 Released under the banner of Sheikh Mukhtar's film production unit called "Omar Khayyam films", the director was Harish, and the cast included Shamim Banu and Motilal.
-In this film, he composed Mughal Empereor Bahadur Shah Zafar's famous ghazal "Na Kisi Ki Aankh Ka Noor Hoon" which became very popular throughout India.
+In this film, he composed Mughal Empereor Bahadur Shah Zafar's famous ghazal "Na Kisi Ki Aankh Ka Noor Hoon" which became very popular throughout India and Pakistan.
 In 1949, he composed music for actor-director Yakub's film, Aiye.
 The film starred Yaqub and Sulochna Chatterji.

 In 1949, Nashad using the name Shaukat Ali Haideri composed songs for the film "Dada".
 The director was Harish, and it was released under the banner of "Omar Khayyam films", the cast included Sheikh Mukhtar, Begum Para, Munawwar Sultana, Shyam, Murad, Mukri, and Gullu.
 It was released in Jubilee cinema, Karachi.
+He was also known as Shaukat Dehalvi for some time.

 Difference between Nashad and Naushad

 In 1953, film director, Nakshab Jarachavi, had Shaukat Ali change his name to Nashad, which he retained for the rest of his life.
 The story behind the name change has been written in the book "Naushad: Zarra Jo Aaftaab Bana" (Penguin).
 The film director initially approached Naushad Ali for composing the music for his film.
 When Naushad Ali refused, the irate director Nakshab Jarchavi then had Shaukat Ali change his name to Nashad, to make it sound like Naushad.
 Nashad then composed for Jarchavi's 1953 film Naghma, starring Nadira and Ashok Kumar.